matteocarnelos/kademlia-go/docs/kadlab-report.md

 Kademlia's DHT is a step-by-step process and even if the functionalities are in order, we have to keep on reviewing the code and the behavior so that the complexity addition with the qualifying objects does not become an unbearable challenge.

+[comment]: <> (TODO: REVIEW)
+Different understandings of the structure of the code appeared during the development.
+As Matteo Carnelos implemented the node lookup, Fernando Labra was implementing the object distribution, but due to the absence of the node lookup code, which would be mostly reused in the data lookup, differing views were simultaneously developed.

+For this reason, two different approaches were made.
+The following differences had to be checked once the code was done:
+* Function Semantics
+  * Fernando understood that the Store function would simply store or refresh the data, the LookupData would check in the hashTable if the data is stored, the SendDataMessage would implement the FIND_VALUE handler and the SendStoreMessage would implement the STORE handler;
+  * Matteo considered that the Store function was the one that would implement the STORE Handler, the LookupData would implement the FIND_VALUE handler and both the SendDataMessage and SendStoreMessage would create and send the RPC to the recipient.
+  * As it can be seen, both were on opposite views of the structure of the code.
+The solution was found when both realised that for Fernando's solution, more functions needed to be added, what lead to the integration of his code into the function semantics that Matteo had understood.

+* RPC messaging
+  * Fernando's code included a series of array and matrix structs that would be serialized and sent through the network for both the node and data lookup (as the node lookup code was not completed, both had to implement it with their semantics view).
+  * Matteo's code used plain text and operations over strings sent to the network for the node lookup.

+* Refreshing and Deleting routines
+  * This difference was not as problematic as the ones before, for it was merely a polishing action.
+Fernando had implemented the refreshing and deleting routines as separate functions in kademlia.go; but after a discussion, it was considered that would be better to keep the number of functions in the file reduced as much as possible, so the implementation of this go routines was moved to anonymous functions.

 ### Sprint 2
 #### Plan